fmattheus/muc-uke.de/content/homepage/services.md

 ## Uke Tuesday

-Normalyy on the second Tuesday of the Month at Giesingerbräu
+Normaly on the second Tuesday of the Month at Giesingerbräu

 ![Nice picture to make you pay me ;-)](images/selective-focus-photography-of-pasta-with-tomato-and-basil-1279330.jpg)